MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/github-token.md

 ---
 title: GitHub Token
-description: A guide to using the secure `GITHUB_TOKEN` token in workflows
+description: A guide to using the secure auto-generated `GITHUB_TOKEN` token in workflows
 ---

 {% raw %}